Skin issue of french bulldog

 I would also be cautious of the use of the Temeril-P, as you mentioned in your post, using it if there are any yeast or fungal infections in her skin, the prednisone would suppress her immune system (which is already very weak from having long term allergies).

 You are on the right track with the change in her diet AWAY from dry food to a more raw/natural diet, Nature's Variety 'Instincts'.
 I would suggest using a NON-Dairy Probiotic for her, instead of the yogurt, such as PB 8.
 Adding one capsule, open and sprinkle in her food two times daily.
-She should also have the dog Omega 3 fish oils.
+She should also have the Omega 3 fish oil for dogs.
 This acts as a natural anti-inflammatory.

 I would not continue with the K-9 Liquid Health (glucosamine supplement) at this time.

-For the thyroid, use a Standard Process Product called Thytrophin.
+For the thyroid, use Thytrophin.
 This does not contain any thyroid hormone, it does contain all of the building blocks to provide support for the thyroid.
 Start her on 1/2 tablet two times daily, which can be crushed and added to her food.

 After she has been on the Thytrophin for 3-6 weeks, then have her thyroid level checked.
 If it is normal, I would suggest decreasing the levothyroxine by half.
 Continue the same dose of Thytrophin, after another month, get her thyroid level checked.
 If it is still normal, decrease her levothyroxine again, by half.